|News||Where to listen||AIRLINE||Mobile||Stabile||Faq||Contact||

 These are the features allowing to build an holographic soundstage either wide , smooth and accurate even though if the listener may stay outside of the space between the two speakers.
 From a distance of one meter, the speaker's response shows a remarkable linearity and allows the formation of this fabulous holographic image significant anywhere in the listening room, even from the left of the left speaker ! .

 There is no more privileged listening "sweet spot" as virtually all past and existing stereo and multichannel speaker systems impose.

 AIRLINE pushes the boundaries of room acoustics

-Because AIRLINES spread their energy equally in all directions, room acoustics defects are no longer subject to the high pressures imposed by classical loudspeakers.
+Because AIRLINES spread their energy equally in all directions, 180 degree horizontally and 180 degree vertically, room acoustics defects are no longer subject to the high pressures imposed by classical beaming loudspeakers.
 It is then possible to play louder.
-At very high level, it is surprising to find the same sounds, the same tonal balance and clarity than at a very low level: room limits are pushed forward.
+At very high level, it is surprising to find the same sounds, the same tonal balance and clarity than at a very low level: Room limits are pushed forward.

 AIRLINES in the listening room